Overview

 What you'll cover

 At the RCA we offer both MPhil and PhD research degrees.
 Research candidates can study in part-time and full-time modes (subject to approval) and their research can be undertaken by project or thesis modes.
-The mode of research will be discussed in interview, and should be indicated in the application process.
+The mode of research will be discussed in the interview, and should be indicated in the application process.

 A postgraduate research degree challenges you to complete a research project that pushes the boundaries of our understanding.